What is the course about?

 Appreciating and enjoying a variety of plays, theatres and directorial styles.

 What will we cover?

 The plays and players chosen will, in turn, be introduced, and then seen, discussed and analysed.
-We will discuss the writer, director, the actors, the scripts and any other material contributors.
+We will discuss the writer, director, the actors, the scripts and any other relevant material.

 What will I achieve?

 By the end of this course you should be able to...